ARTICLE I: NAME

 In the event of the withdrawal of a participating library from the System, all System assets and all System property purchased with System funds shall become the property of, and shall be returned to the System.

-ARTICLE IV GOVERNING BODY
+ARTICLE IV: GOVERNING BODY

-SYSTEM BOARD The governing body of the System shall be the System Board.
+The governing body of the System shall be the System Board.
 The System Board shall be composed of one representative from each participating library and the Governor’s appointee from each participating county.
 Each representative is to be elected by the trustees of the participating library and certified in writing to the System office by the chairman of that library board, the librarian, or school administrator.

 1. Each library representative shall be elected for a term of four years.
 In the event the representative is unable to attend a Full System Board meeting, an alternate may be given the right to represent that library by giving notice to the System office